connext/xDonations/README.md

 5. Use ~$15 worth of eth for the input fees.
 This amount is adjustable, so you can always use $0 and update (see the monitoring section below).
 6. Click `Write` and sign the transaction on metamask.

-**NOTE:** If the gas estimation fails on metamask, it likely means the `amountOutMin` has been updated
+**NOTE:** If the gas estimation fails on metamask, it likely means the `amountOutMin` has been updated.

 _Monitoring the crosschain transaction_